acsone/click-odoo/README.rst

 OdooEnvironment context manager (experimental)
 ----------------------------------------------

-This package also provides an experimental an ``OdooEnvironment`` context manager.
+This package also provides an experimental ``OdooEnvironment`` context manager.

 .. warning::